 Deciding when to retire is a complex decision that you need to seriously think about.
 There are other issues to consider in addition to the factors to do with defined ages to access your savings and social security.

 One of the factors is whether you have enough savings to see you through retirement.
 Nowadays, we are seeing that many people get to retirement age without adequate savings, thus finding themselves working well past the standard retirement age.
+To avoid this, start by creating healthy financial habits e.g planning for all your expected spending thereby improving your savings for retirement as well as future needs.
+This guide on how to manage your money expounds on other effective daily habits that are useful in saving up for retirement.

 Health problems are another factor.
 Some health problems can physically prevent you from working again.
 Mental health is also a significant factor influencing retirement.
 Before retiring on health grounds, it is important to note that you'll only become eligible for Medicare once you get to 65.
 Health care costs can significantly affect your retirement savings if you are paying out of pocket.